 You also have information about how hard this thing is to build.
 You can then estimate feature set B for example (if your MVP tells you that is worth building).
 And maybe then non-functionals, once you’ve build feature set B. As you go, you learn more about the domain and the product, and your estimate will be more accurate and valuable.
 Trying to estimate everything up front is a waste of time because:

 No I am not saying that we should all stop doing estimates for software development.
 We need to rethink why we are doing it and make sure we are doing it for the right reasons.
 And make sure we are doing other activities to reduce our benefit uncertainty.
 Remember, estimation can be done for two reasons:

 If you are doing it for the first reason, fine, though remember, an estimate is a forecast not a commitment.
 And the earlier the estimate is made, the less information is available to inform it.
 So the less valuable it will be and the less you should use it to enforce dates.

-If you are doing it for the second reason, make sure you are spending about ten times as much time and effort on reducing the uncertainty of your benefits as you are on estimating the cost, because that is where most of your uncertainty actually lies.
+If you are doing it for the second reason, make sure you are spending about ten times as much time and effort on reducing the uncertainty of your benefits as you are in estimating the cost.
+Because that is where most of your uncertainty actually lies.